Alumni Awards

 The Athletic Hall of Fame highlights the accomplishments of alumni, coaches and friends and celebrates the school’s sports history.
 In addition to this year’s inductees, the Hall of Fame honors members of Blake’s Hockey Hall of Fame and past recipients of the Alumni Athlete of the Year award, which includes 40 alumni spanning multiple sports and 30 years.
 To nominate alumni, coaches or Bears supporters for the Athletic Hall of Fame, complete this form.
 Nominations are welcome year-round, but consideration for the following year closes on Jan.
 31. The ceremony and reception are held the weekend of Homecoming & Reunion.

-Parekh will be honored on Oct.
-6, 2023 at Breakfast at Blake during which he will be the featured speaker.
+Megan will be honored on Sept.
+27, 2024 at Breakfast at Blake during which she will be the featured speaker.